niemopen/niem-naming-design-rules/ndr6src.md

 **Rule 7-38:** Facet has data definition || In CMF, a Facet object MUST be a documented component.
 In XSD, an enumeration facet MUST be a documented component.
 (N5R 9-14)

 **Rule 7-39:** Documentation is provided in US English || In CMF, the language name for the first instance of the DocumentationText property in any Namespace or Component object MUST be `en-US`.
-In XSD, the first occurance of `xs:documentation` within `xs:annotation` MUST be within the scope of an occurance of `xml:lang` with a value of `en-US`.
+In XSD, the first occurrence of `xs:documentation` within `xs:annotation` MUST be within the scope of an occurrence of `xml:lang` with a value of `en-US`.
 In each case, subsequent instances, if provided, MUST have a different language name.
 (NEW)

 A model file or schema document always contains data definitions in US English.
 It may contain equivalent data definitions in other languages.